dr-marek-jaskula/TestsUniversity/ReadMe.md

 Two directories: src, test:
 - src should contain all projects
-- test should contain all test projects
+- tests should contain all test projects

 In test directory two logical (not physical) directories:
 - Unit